One good reason to charge more for the first office cleaning is to get the office in good condition to begin a proper cleaning maintenance schedule.

 These are the major reasons why you should charge more for the first office cleaning!

-(By the way, if your janitorial service has not added additional cleaning to your current office cleaning customers, consider doing so.
+(By the way, if your existing janitorial service has not added additional cleaning maintenance tasks to your current office cleaning customers, consider doing so.
 It gives you the opportunity MAKE MORE MONEY and ENCOURAGE CUSTOMER SATISFACTION.
-If you enter the FREE deep cleaning challenge, we will walk you through this simple process.
-Just fill out the form below.)
+If you enter the FREE deep cleaning challenge, I will walk you through this simple process.)

 “Successful people do what unsuccessful people are not willing to do.
 Don’t wish it were easier; wish you were better.”